Center on Integrated Health Care and Self-Directed Recovery

 States are using many promising strategies to address the opioid crisis.
 Approaches include increasing access to substance abuse treatments like Medication-Assisted Treatment (MAT), introducing prescription drug monitoring programs, targeting overdose reversing drugs, improving prescribing practices, and educating patients about non-pharmacological pain management.
 Many of these strategies are featured below.

-Learn more about the strategy and find other information from HHS about the opioid crisis
+Learn more about HHS's strategic priorities & find additional information about the opioid crisis

 Medicaid is an important tool in addressing the opioid crisis.
 It provides health care coverage for people who have opioid use disorder, and increases capacity for states to provide treatment and intervention.
 Medicaid recipients are more likely than those with private coverage or those who are uninsured to successfully receive treatment for substance use disorders.